tmasat/ApiLocalStorageVideoRecorder/README.md

 - **Managers:** CoreDataManager, NetworkManager, PlayerManager, UpdatePlayerManager and VideoManager

 ## UNIT TESTS
-PlayersViewModel and ShotsViewModel files have been tested with two unit tests.
+PlayersViewModel and ShotsViewModel have been tested with two unit test files.
 In these tests, the following functions are tested using the provided mock data:
 - `numberOfShots()`
 - `getShot()`
 - `getPlayer()`